 Take a tour to discover all the architectural wonders of the Grand Palace and surrounding Wat temples, including Wat Arun and Wat Pho.

-• MBK market – MBK is popular with locals and tourists for shopping.
+- MBK market – MBK is popular with locals and tourists for shopping.
 It is has many small vendors packed into a grid that spans many floors.
-The majority of what’s sold here is clothing and accessories, but there is an electronics section and some department stores attached to it.
 It’s a great place to stock up on clothes and goods for the rest of your 30 days in South Thailand itinerary!

-• Khao San Road – another key stop on the backpacker itinerary.
+- Khao San Road – another key stop on the backpacker itinerary.
 Check it out at least once for the experience.
 There’s music blasting from all different directions in the evenings, a great place to spend a wild backpacker night.
-Street food stands are located conveniently at the entrance to the street, where vendors sell different bugs and scorpions for tourist consumption!
+Street food stands are located conveniently at the entrance to the street, where vendors sell different bugs and scorpion snacks.

-Krit Hostel – centrally located, Krit Hostel is close to the Golden Mount and walking distance from the Grand Palace and Khao San Road.
-It has great free breakfast and a spacious rooftop to hang out at – highly recommended for backpackers.
+Budget: Krit Hostel is close to the Golden Mount and walking distance from the Grand Palace and Khao San Road.
+It has great free breakfast and a spacious rooftop to hang out at – I stayed here when backpacking south Thailand.

 Days 5-7: Khao Sok National Park

-Many people who visit Khao Sok opt for the overnight tour (2700 Baht or $81 for tour and the park entry fee).
-It’s expensive but I thought it was well worth the sticker price.
-It includes a walk in the jungle, through a river in a cave, a boat ride, buffet meals, and an overnight stay in a floating bungalow.
+Many people who visit Khao Sok opt for the overnight tour.
+It looks expensive but I thought it was well worth the sticker price.
+Tours include a walk in the jungle, a walk in a river in a cave, a boat ride, buffet meals, and an overnight stay in a floating bungalow.
 For nature-lovers, this is a must-stop during your backpacking Southern Thailand itinerary.

 Read about my experience on the overnight tour here.